HenestrosaDev/ios-interview-questions/README.md

 	}
  	```

- 	If any link in the chain is `nil`, the whole expression becomes `nil`—without crashing.
+ 	If any link in the chain is `nil`, the whole expression becomes `nil` without crashing.

   	Optional chaining can also be used with method calls and subscripts: